shield02/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * models/rectangle - Rectangle class to implement private instance/class variable with setters/getters
 * models/rectangle - Updated the class to calculate the area
 * models/rectangle - Added display method to print the rectangle using # character
+* models/rectangle - Function to print string representation of the rectangle class